johan-ejstrud/fisharea/README.md

 The `fisharea` package classify which fishery administration areas a set of  coordinates lies within.

 The user can choose from a series of fishery administration areas.
+See `?fisharea::fisharea` for complete list.

 The package doesn't do anything miraculous.
-It's just combines the shape files for the fishery areas, and the logic for determining if a point is inside a rectangle, in one package.
+It's just combines the shape files for the fishery areas, with the logic for determining if a point is inside a rectangle.

 ## Installation